 So, keeping all of this in mind, let's look at some of the best toothpastes for whitening available in the UK.
 We've included some well-known names as well as some specialist brands which you may not have heard of.
 These are all available to buy on Amazon, so you can check the current prices there and decide which one you want to try.

-Best overall: Crest and Colgate
+Best budget options: Crest and Colgate

 Colgate Max White Toothpaste